tensai-labs/haiku/README.md

   [OUTPUT_CONFIG_FILE_PATH]  Path to output config file [default: ./config.toml]
 ```

+The default path for the Haiku configuration file is `haiku.toml`.
+When you run the `haiku build` command, it will generate this configuration file along with a `.env.haiku` file.
+The `.env.haiku` file is where you'll need to specify your private keys and other sensitive information.

 ## Complete the Haiku Configuration Template

 After generating the initial Haiku configuration template, you'll need to fill in the necessary details to customize it for your project.
 This step is crucial for ensuring that Haiku integrates correctly with your Dojo setup and functions as intended.